anovak-lab/group_resources/computing/building_cardinal.md

 export MOOSE_JOBS=8
 ```

-The best place to put these exports is your `.bashrc` to avoid the need to export these environment variables every time you spin up a new shell.
+The best place to put these exports is your `.bashrc` to avoid needing to export these environment variables every time you spin up a new shell.
 Once these variables have been exported and you've loaded a set of modules that you believe will compile Cardinal, you can run MOOSE diagnostics to make sure you haven't missed anything:
 ```bash
 ./contrib/moose/scripts/diagnostics.sh
 ```
 If critical errors are reported at this stage, it is likely because your current module set does not meet MOOSE's requirements.
-If you receive an error stating that `jinja2` is missing, you can safety move on.
+If you receive an error stating that `jinja2` is missing, you can safely move on.

-**Note:** If you want to build NekRS with GPU support, you need GPU-enabled compilers (CUDA compilers, OpenCL, etc.) on the login node.
+**Note:** If you want to build NekRS with GPU support, you need GPU-enabled compilers (CUDA compilers, OpenCL compilers, etc.) on the login node.
 Some HPC systems only allow users to load those modules on nodes which contain GPUs.
 If that is the case for you, you'll need to build with a job script (see the next session).
 To enable a GPU build, set one of the following environment variables in Cardinal's makefile to `1` (depending on the specific GPUs on your system): `OCCA_CUDA_ENABLED`, `OCCA_HIP_ENABLED`, or `OCCA_OPENCL_ENABLED`.
 You'll also need to make sure you load modules with GPU compilers.

 From here, you can run the commands below to build MOOSE's submodules.
 We recommend building with `nohup` or `screen` to avoid getting timed out.